straw-hat-team/adr/src/adrs/5541831634/README.md

 - You **MUST NOT** use Next.js Pages Router directory structure.
 - You **MUST** use `<rootDir>/src/app` directory to store the Next.js Router.
 - You **MUST** use `<rootDir>/public` to store static files.
+- You **MUST NOT** import Server Action files from another Server Action file.
+- You **MUST NOT** call a Server Action function from another Server Action function.

 ### React Native Only